litmuschaos/litmus-docs/website/docs/agent-installation.md

 As you are aware by now, Portal is a Cross Cloud Chaos Control plane.
 That is you can connect mutliple external kubernetes agents to this portal.
 Once connected you can manage the chaos from the Portal that is you can induce chaos into this agent from the Portal and observe the results from the Portal.
 Using the command line utility *litmusctl* you can connect the external agents to the Portal.

-## Litmusctl
+# Litmusctl

-Litmusctl is a command-line interface to manage LitmusPortal services.
+Litmusctl is a command line interface to manage LitmusPortal services.

 ## Requirements